MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 #### Compute model metrics

-1. Define a `prediction_to_spark` function that performs predictions and converts the prediction results into a Spark DataFrame.
+1. Define a `prediction_to_spark` function that performs predictions and converts the prediction results to a Spark DataFrame.
 You can later compute model statistics on the prediction results by using [SynapseML](https://aka.ms/fabric/SynapseEval).

     ```python
     from pyspark.sql.functions import col